At a Glance

 ✨Tip Number 4

 Network with professionals in the social housing sector.
-Engaging with others in the field can provide insights into best practices and may even lead to valuable connections that could support your application.
+Engaging with others in the field can provide insights into best practices and may even lead to referrals or recommendations that could strengthen your application.

 We think you need these skills to ace Rents Officer